eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Participant Configuration
 =========================

-At the yaml base level, along with ``builtin-topics`` tag, there will be the tag ``participants``.
-``participants`` handles an array of :term:`Participant` configurations.
+At the yaml base level, along with the ``builtin-topics`` tag, there will be the tag ``participants`` to handle an array of :term:`Participant` configurations.
 Each Participant is identified by a unique :term:`Participant Name` and requires to set the ``kind`` of the Participant.
-There could be any number of Participants, and Participant kinds could be repeated.
+There can be any number of Participants, and Participant kinds can be repeated.

 Each Participant has its specific configuration.
 Please, refer to :ref:`user_manual_participant_participant_kinds` in order to see each of the